hopnets/practical_deflection/Omnet_Sims/README.md

 ### Run large-scale simulations under other scenarios [Optional]

-If you want to run Simple and Preemptive Deflection, make sure that you are in the right directory ("practical_deflection/Omnet_Sims/dc_simulations/simulations/sims") and extract the distribution files depending on the simulations you want to run (**Make sure to execute only one of these commands as running both of them will overwrite some distribution files and you will face errors while running simulations**):
+If you want to run Simple Deflection, quantile-based Preemptive Deflection, distribution-based Preemptive Deflection, Vertigo, DIBS, ECMP, and AIFO under other scenarios, make sure that you are in the right directory ("practical_deflection/Omnet_Sims/dc_simulations/simulations/sims") and extract the distribution files depending on the simulations you want to run (**Make sure to execute only one of these commands as running both of them will overwrite some distribution files and you will face errors while running simulations**):

 ```
 bash download_dist_files_LS.sh # Run this if you want to run leaf-spine simulations.